MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/configure-template-sources.md

 `azd` allows you to enable multiple template source at a time.
 The following template source options are currently available to choose from:

-- **default** - A small set of preselected templates to demonstrate different tech stacks.
+- **default** - A small set of curated templates to demonstrate different tech stacks.
-- **awesome-azd** - A list of the templates from the [Awesome AZD gallery] that is enabled by default.
+- **awesome-azd** - A list of the templates from the [Awesome AZD gallery](https://azure.github.io/awesome-azd) that is enabled by default.
 - **file** -  A local/network path that points to a template source JSON configuration file.
-- **url** - A an http/https addressable path that points to a template source JSON configuration file.
+- **url** - An HTTP(S) addressable path that points to a template source JSON configuration file.
 - **ade** - Points to an Azure Deployment Environment template list.
 [Learn more about Azure Developer CLI support for Azure Deployment Environments](/azure/developer/azure-developer-cli/ade-integration).

 ## Work with template sources